cityofaustin/Residential-Permitting/_content/residential-toolkit/check-my-application-status.md

 There are two ways to check the status of your permit application:

 * on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index),
-* or by calling your reviewer.
+* or by calling a reviewer.

 ---